 To be considered for the VLP, applicants must:

-- be an active emergency management volunteer in Australia
+- be an active volunteer working within emergency management, recovery and disaster resilience in Australia

 - all organisation are welcome to apply including non-emergency management and non-AEMVF organisations